odoo/documentation/content/applications/finance/expenses.rst

 default view.
 Scroll down to the :guilabel:`Human Resources` section.
 Under :guilabel:`Expenses`, there are four options:

-- :guilabel:`None (blank)`: A blank field means the user has no rights to view or approve expense reports, and can only view their own.
+- :guilabel:`None (blank)`: a blank field means the user has no rights to view or approve expense reports, and can only view their own.
-- :guilabel:`Team Approver`: The user can only view and approve expense reports for their own specific team.
+- :guilabel:`Team Approver`: the user can only view and approve expense reports for their own specific team.
-- :guilabel:`All Approver`: The user can view and approve any expense report.
+- :guilabel:`All Approver`: the user can view and approve any expense report.
-- :guilabel:`Administrator`: The user can view and approve any expense report, as well as access the reporting and configuration menus in the *Expenses* app.
+- :guilabel:`Administrator`: the user can view and approve any expense report, as well as access the reporting and configuration menus in the *Expenses* app.

 Users who are able to approve expense reports (typically managers) can easily view all expense